 It takes a few days to drive the full route whose highlights include Haut-Koenigsbourg, a 12th-century castle refortified in the 19th century under German control, and Obernai, one of the most charming villages in France.

 Wine may be the last thing on anyone's mind when they encounter the spellbinding vistas of the Santorini caldera, with its precipitous cliffs rising from the sea.
 However, the island is also home to nine indigenous grape varieties that include the famous Assyrtiko.

 Traces of this dry white wine have been found in a prehistoric village excavated at Akrotiri, buried under the volcanic eruption that sank half of the island.

-What's particularly unique about wine-making on Santorini is how the young vines are twisted to form a wreath with the grapes growing in the center to protect them from the harsh winds that blow down the Aegean in the winter.
+What's particularly unusual about wine-making on Santorini is how the young vines are twisted to form a wreath with the grapes growing in the center to protect them from the winds that blow down the Aegean in the winter.